teuk/mediabot_v3/docs/PLUGIN_ARCHITECTURE.md

 bounded keyword listing and top-recall ranking cross a core-owned service;
 plugins receive detached values rather than SQL or a database handle.
 Recall counting and every factoid mutation remain outside this read-only milestone.
+MB759 adds `factoids-v3`, still unloaded, disabled and channel-off by default.
+Only `factoid` and `factoids` cross the saved-handler bridge; observation is silent, activation is channel-scoped and unload restores the exact prior registry entries. `whatis`, `learn`, `forget` and `?keyword` do not move.

 Discovery reads manifests without loading entrypoints.
 Loading is explicit and leaves the package disabled.
 Enabling separately invokes `start`, while disable